 4. Cats Heal Sick Children As They Sleep

-Japanese have, for a long time, now believed that keeping a cat around will cure a sick baby.
-(This is just another myth).
+Japanese have believed that keeping a cat around will cure a sick baby.
+This is just another myth:

-- Cats can make children very sick, especially if they are asthmatic or allergic.
+- Cats can make children’s sickness worse, especially if they are asthmatic or allergic.

-- Cats will infect children with diseases if not handled adequately, as explained above.
+- Cats may infect children, as explained above.

-On A Positive Note, You Can Read How Cats Help Babies To Sleep.
+On A Positive Note, Cats May Help Babies To Sleep:

 How To Introduce Your Cat To Sleep With A Baby In The Same Room